 - Search console – you should also have a very good understanding of Google Search Console (and the other the search engine equivalent when relevant), so you can fully understand websites are performing in Google.
 Again, to diagnose areas of untapped potential and problems.

-So, we have covered the areas of particular knowledge that you should start building towards, however the following lists specific activities which you should also be building towards:
+So, we have covered the areas of particular knowledge that you should start building towards, however, the following lists specific activities which you should also be building towards:

-- Website Migration – you should be able to undertake all the key checks to ensure that web website is updated, or put live, that all the important SEO elements remain intact.
+- Website Migration – you should be able to undertake all the key checks to ensure that the web website is updated, or put live, that all the important SEO elements remain intact.
 And if not, diagnose the problems and propose solutions.

-How to become and SEO Manager
+How to become a SEO Manager

 Having read all the above you are probably now overwhelmed as the sheer extent of knowledge that you need to be an SEO manager?